-The Tumbleweed Rover V3 gets its characteristic shape from its numerous arcs, creating the 5-meter-diameter-sphere.
+The Tumbleweed rover V3 gets its characteristic shape from its numerous arcs, creating the 5-meter-diameter-sphere.
 Its six tetrahedrally arranged sails ensure optimal air-resistance and maximize the Tumbleweeds’ area of coverage.
 On these sails, solar cells harness the Sun’s power for the rover’s electronics while additionally charging a battery for night-time operations.
-The Tumbleweed gathers data using a wide array of sensors such as barometers and hygrometers, as well as high-resolution cameras.
+The Tumbleweed rover gathers data using a wide array of sensors such as barometers and hygrometers, as well as high-resolution cameras.
 These can be integrated into the rover’s payload bays.
 Further features include a collapse mechanism for transport to Mars as well as omnidirectional antennas for communication.